-Here are some easy tips for making these soft cookies:
+Easy tips for making these soft Chocolate Mint Pudding Cookies:

 - Make sure to set your butter out at least 30 minutes to an hour before you start making the dough because soft butter is much easier to cream with the sugar.

 - Use a spatula to move the butter mixture and dough down from the sides of the bowl as you work.

 - Gently stir the chocolate chips, candies, & some of the sprinkles into the dough.
 The dough is stiff so be careful not to mash the candies as you stir.

 - Use a cookie scoop to scoop the dough because even dough balls bake better.
 Roll each scoop into a round ball before pressing extra candies in the top.
 Roll the dough ball in the remaining sprinkles too.

 - Bake the cookies.
 When the cookies come out of the oven use a flat spatula to gently press or tap each cookie to flatten it slightly.

 - Let the cookies cool on the pan for about 2 minutes before moving them to parchment paper on the counter.

 - Keep the cookies in a sealed container because you want them to stay soft for days.